gomaglev/protomicro/README.md

-# Protomicro - Simple is best
+# Protomicro - Less is more

 ## What's Protomicro